arunchaganty/pg-span/README.md

     make installcheck PGUSER=postgres

-Once semver is installed, you can add it to a database.
+Once span is installed, you can add it to a database.
 If you're running PostgreSQL 9.1.0 or greater, it's a simple as connecting to a database as a super user and running:

-    CREATE EXTENSION semver;
+    CREATE EXTENSION span;

-If you've upgraded your cluster to PostgreSQL 9.1 and already had semver installed, you can upgrade it to a properly packaged extension with:
+If you've upgraded your cluster to PostgreSQL 9.1 and already had span installed, you can upgrade it to a properly packaged extension with:

-    CREATE EXTENSION semver FROM unpackaged;
+    CREATE EXTENSION span FROM unpackaged;

 For versions of PostgreSQL less than 9.1.0, you'll need to run the installation script:

-    psql -d mydb -f /path/to/pgsql/share/contrib/semver.sql
+    psql -d mydb -f /path/to/pgsql/share/contrib/span.sql

-If you want to install semver and all of its supporting objects into a specific schema, use the `PGOPTIONS` environment variable to specify the schema, like so:
+If you want to install span and all of its supporting objects into a specific schema, use the `PGOPTIONS` environment variable to specify the schema, like so:

-    PGOPTIONS=--search_path=extensions psql -d mydb -f semver.sql
+    PGOPTIONS=--search_path=extensions psql -d mydb -f span.sql

 Dependencies
 ------------
-The `semver` data type has no dependencies other than PostgreSQL and PL/pgSQL.
+The `span` data type has no dependencies other than PostgreSQL and PL/pgSQL.

 Copyright and License
 ---------------------

-Copyright (c) 2010-2016 The pg-semver Maintainers: David E. Wheeler, Sam Vilain, Tom Davis, and Xavier Caron.
+Copyright (c) 2010-2016 The pg-span Maintainers: Arun Chaganty.

 This module is free software; you can redistribute it and/or modify it under the [PostgreSQL License](http://www.opensource.org/licenses/postgresql).